-Note that brand marketing is more than just slapping your logo and brand colors on every surface in which your brand appears and calling it a day.
-It’s about creating positive sentiment around your brand and growing brand recognition by meeting your customers on an emotional level.
+Note that brand marketing is more than just slapping your logo and brand colors on every surface on which your brand appears and calling it a day.
+It’s about creating a positive sentiment around your brand and growing brand recognition by meeting your customers on an emotional level.

 Note: Good brand marketing also includes having a strong product or service, because that’s going to influence your business’s reputation – and, by extension, your brand’s.

 Think about a business with no branding at all.
 I can’t picture that because, without branding, success is limited if at all possible.